NishaAhirwar/basicProjects/LoveBark/README.md

 # LoveBark

-## Created the front-end of website LoveBark.
-LoveBark is a website to find a match for your lovely dog.
+Created the front-end of website LoveBark.
+LoveBark is a website to find a companion for your lovely dog.

-## Some images
+### Some images

 <img src="images/image01.png" width=500px>